Work Injury Costs

 Work Injury Costs and Time Lost

-National Safety Council cost estimates represent income not received or expenses incurred because of fatal and nonfatal preventable injuries.
-These cost estimates are a measure of the economic impact of preventable injuries and may be compared to other economic measures, such as gross domestic product, per capita income and personal consumption expenditures.
+National Safety Council (NSC) cost estimates represent income not received or expenses incurred because of fatal and nonfatal preventable injuries.
+These cost estimates are a measure of the economic impact of preventable injuries and may be compared to other economic measures, such as gross domestic product, per capita income, and personal consumption expenditures.
+The costs reflect the impact to society, not specifically to employers.

-The total cost of work injuries in 2017 was $161.5 billion.
-This figure includes wage and productivity losses of $50.7 billion, medical expenses of $34.3 billion and administrative expenses of $52.0 billion.
-This total also includes employers’ uninsured costs of $12.4 billion, including the value of time lost by workers other than those with disabling injuries who are directly or indirectly involved in injuries, and the cost of time required to investigate injuries, write up injury reports and so forth.
-The total also includes damage to motor vehicles in work-related injuries of $4.9 billion and fire losses of $7.3 billion.
+The total cost of work injuries in 2018 was $170.8 billion.
+This figure includes wage and productivity losses of $52.4 billion, medical expenses of $35.0 billion, and administrative expenses of $57.6 billion.
+This total also includes employers’ uninsured costs of $12.8 billion, including the value of time lost by workers other than those with disabling injuries who are directly or indirectly involved in injuries, and the cost of time required to investigate injuries, write up injury reports, and so forth.
+The total also includes damage to motor vehicles in work-related injuries of $4.9 billion and fire losses of $8.2 billion.

-Cost per medically consulted injury in 2017 was $39,000, while the cost per death was $1,150,000.
-These figures include estimates of wage losses, medical expenses, administrative expenses and employer costs, but excludes property damage costs except to motor vehicles.
+Cost per medically consulted injury in 2018 was $41,000, while the cost per death was $1,190,000.
+These figures include estimates of wage losses, medical expenses, administrative expenses, and employer costs, but exclude property damage costs except to motor vehicles.

 Time Lost Due to Work-Related Injuries